webOS-ports/org.webosports.app.browser/README.md

 1. Add FocusScope to addressBar to see if that solves the VKB focus issue.
 2. Fix the creation of browsing history for only properly loaded pages.
-3. Add bookmarks in URL suggestions as well.
+3. <s>Add bookmarks in URL suggestions as well.</s>
 4. Create settings page to replicate settings from legacy.
 5. Add additional browser Tweaks (look at legacy to see what's interesting).
 6. Add launch parameters + handling
-7. Add icons for bookmarks (investigate legacy's handling).
+7. Add icons for bookmarks (investigate legacy's handling). <i>Pending backend solution, see http://issues.webos-ports.org/issues/597</i>
 8. Add "search in page"
 9. Add select, copy & paste where possible
 10. Fix share dialog